newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 The following attributes are exported:

 * `id` - The ID (GUID) of the Synthetics monitor that the script is attached to.
+* `period_in_minutes` - The interval in minutes at which Synthetic monitor should run.

 ## Import